brendonsoto/dotfiles_orig/meine_zettlekasten/elixir.md

 I guess this is a way to check if all is well for functions that may fail Think of `either` from Haskell

+## GenServer
+It is common when working with GenServer to create functions to act as an external API to the GenServer commands These API functions basically wrap whatever GenServer commands are written

+## Dave Thomas Approach
+This is from the author of Programming Elixir
+He experiments with splitting the code into three parts:
+- The main module -- This has the functions that wrap around GenServer calls
+- The server module -- This defines how to respond to different messages, but with references to the functions in the next module
+- The "impl" (implementation) module -- This is where the functions that modify the state/business logic live

 # Date and Time
 It's interesting